streetturtle/awesome-wm-widgets/_widgets/github-contributions-widget.md

 ---
 layout: page
 ---
-# Github Contributions Widget
+# GitHub Contributions Widget

-The widget is inspired by the https://github-contributions.now.sh/ and relies on it's API.
+The widget is inspired by https://github-contributions.now.sh/ and relies on its API.

 It shows the contribution graph, similar to the one on the github profile page: ![screenshot](../awesome-wm-widgets/assets/img/widgets/screenshots/github-contributions-widget/screenshot.jpg)